The weather – basic principles

 • Intensity.
 The units commonly used are "Bft" or "knots".

 • Origin.
 The wind is characterized by where it comes from.
-Thus, when it comes from the North, it is called "northern".

 Air intensity reports come in Bft or Knots.

-If you are familiar with only one of the two units, you may have difficulty using the weather reports with ease, so we give you the following practical way to convert.
+If you are familiar with only one of the two units, you may have difficulty using the weather reports with ease, so we give you the following practical way to convert:

 Extend your palms, paying attention to the 10 fingers: